 Instructions on applying online can be referenced through the Dean of Graduate Studies Office.
 Please complete the Application Checklist.
-Students seeking admittance to the program in September 2013, must submit all supporting documents.
+Students seeking admittance to the program for Fall 2017 must submit all supporting documents.

-i) a master’s degree from Simon Fraser University or its equivalent from a recognized institution
+i) a master’s degree or its equivalent from a recognized institution

 ii) a bachelor's degree, with a cumulative grade point average of at least 3.5/4.33 or a grade point average of at least 3.67/4.33(A-) based on the last 60 credits of undergraduate courses.
 All graduate work is also considered.
 Individual graduate programs may set a higher admission grade point average.
 Students admitted directly from a bachelor's degree must complete at least 50% of the course work units required for the relevant department's master's program if no course work is required as part of the doctoral degree